JOURNAL REQUIREMENTS AND SUGGESTIONS

 POSSIBLE METHODS FOR JOURNAL REFLECTIONS:

-- Carry a small notebook that you use to capture your thoughts.
+- Carry a small notebook that you use to capture your thoughts and/or work on the question that your mentor asked.

 - Sit down at your computer in the evening and reflect back on the day’s events - keep a simple document (MSWord, Google Doc) with dated entries.